-- 5.37.
+- 5-34.5.37.
 Legacy income classified as receivable within one year does not need to be discounted to its present value.
 If the distribution is to be deferred for more than 12 months and an estimate can be made of the likely date of distribution, the legacy, if material, may be discounted by the interest rate the charity anticipates it would earn on a comparable deposit over a similar time frame using the effective interest method set out in section 11 of FRS 102.
 The unwinding of the discount should be reported as an adjustment to legacy income and not as interest receivable. - 5.38.
-If the expected amount receivable from a legacy debtor is revised due to a change in the charity's estimate of the legacy debtor receivable, an adjustment is made to reduce the amount of the legacy debtor and legacy income rather than charging the adjustment as an expense in the SoFA. - 5.39.
-Where a payment is received from an estate or is notified as receivable by the executors after the reporting date and before the accounts are authorised for issue but it is clear that the payment had been agreed by the executors prior to the end of the reporting period, then it should be treated as an adjusting event and accrued as income if receipt is probable. - 5.40.
-In some cases, a charity may have entitlement to a legacy but there is uncertainty as to the amount of the payment.
-For example, the legacy may be subject to challenge or the charity's interest may be a residual one.
-If the interest of the charity in a pecuniary or residuary legacy cannot be measured reliably, details of the legacy should be disclosed as a contingent asset until the criteria for income recognition are met.
+If the expected amount receivable from a legacy debtor is impaired because it is doubtful that full settlement will be received revised due to a change in the charity's estimate of the legacy debtor receivable, then an adjustment is made to reduce the amount of the legacy debtor and legacy income rather than charging the adjustment as expenditurean expense in the SoFA. - 5.35.
+Charities which receive a significant number of legacies in a reporting period and have detailed historical information on the settlement of legacies may apply an estimation technique in measuring the value of legacies that are recognised to allow for potential variation in settlement values and the risk of a will being contested.
+For example, where a charity has numerous immaterial legacies, by using a portfolio approach, the charity may estimate the monetary value of the income that may be received from legacies to which they are entitled by applying a formula or mathematical model.
+However a portfolio approach is unsuitable for material legacies or when a charity only receives legacies infrequently, as these should be considered individually.
+When a portfolio approach is not adopted charities must recognise a legacy when the executors have determined that a payment can be made following the agreement of the estate's accounts, or on notification by the executors that payment will be made.